Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 #### Give me more details

 How it works is that [for every new repo Dagster spins up a (gRPC) server to host the user code](https://docs.dagster.io/deployment/guides/kubernetes/deploying-with-helm#user-code-deployment).
 The separation is clear here.
-But the Dagster _system_ also needs to know about these user code servers, and it does so through a workspace yaml-file.
-If you run Dagit locally it relies on a `workspace.yaml` file, on Kubernetes it relies on a ConfigMap they named `dagster-workspace-yaml`
+But the Dagster _system_ also needs to know about these user code servers, and it does so through a workspace-yaml file.
+If you run Dagit locally it relies on a `workspace.yaml` file; on Kubernetes it relies on a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) - a Kubernetes object used to store non-confidential data in key-value pairs, e.g. the content of a file - which they named `dagster-workspace-yaml`.

-This workspace-yaml is the connection between the system and the user code, and it is the reason we need to redeploy the whole system for every new repo.
-To my knowledge, [it is not on their roadmap to improve this, however they seem to consider it](https://github.com/dagster-io/dagster/discussions/3851).
+This workspace-yaml is the connection between the system and the user code.
+The fact that the charts are designed as such that this workspace-yaml is created and modified through the system deployment rather than the user code deployment is the reason we need to redeploy the system.

-_\*a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) is an object used to store non-confidential data in key-value pairs in Kubernetes._
+**But what if we could modify this workspace-yaml file ourselves?
+Can we make the system redeployment obsolete?
+Short answer: we can.**

 ### Our solution

 _Disclaimer: what we present here is a workaround that we'll keep in place until the moment Dagster releases a version in which the Dagster user code deployment is **actually completely separated** from the system deployment.
-It works like a charm though._
+And it works like a charm._

 **Remember: the desired situation is that we do not have to edit the values yaml files (through a PR) and redeploy all of Dagster for every new repo.**

 First of all, we added an extra ConfigMap in Kubernetes that contains the `values.yaml` for the `dagster/dagster-user-deployments` chart.
 We named it `dagster-user-deployments-values-yaml`.
-(The fact that this is a ConfigMap is crucial to prevent conflicts, see below.)
+The fact that this is a ConfigMap is crucial to prevent conflicts, see below.

+With the extra ConfigMap in place, these are the steps when a repo gets added:
-Then, whenever a new repo gets added, these are the steps:
+1. Add the new repo to the `dagster-user-deployments-values-yaml` Configmap.
-1. (a) get the `dagster-user-deployments-values-yaml` Configmap, (b) add the new repo, (c) upload the editted ConfigMap, and (d) helm-upgrade the `dagster/dagster-user-deployments` chart with it
-2. (a) get the `dagster-workspace-yaml` ConfigMap, (b) add the server, and (c) upload the modified ConfigMap
+2. Helm-upgrade the `dagster/dagster-user-deployments` chart with the content of that ConfigMap.
+3. Add the server to the `dagster-workspace-yaml` ConfigMap.
-3. do a rolling restart of the `dagster-dagit` and `dagster-daemon` deployment to pull the latest workspace to these services
+4. Do a rolling restart of the `dagster-dagit` and `dagster-daemon` deployment to pull the latest workspace to these services.

 **Refresh the workspace in the UI and there it is, your new repo!**